Overview of VM hardware and guest OS settings

 CPUs and RAM

 The number of CPUs a VM can have varies by region and by VM type.
 If an x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap.
-VM is hardware version 10 or newer, click Advanced to see multi-core CPU options.
+VM is hardware version 10 or newer, you can choose multi-core CPU options.
 By default, Skytap allocates 1 CPU core per socket.

 In most Skytap regions, a VM can be configured between 256 MB and 256 GB of RAM.
 In some regions, up to 512 GB of RAM can be configured for a single VM.
 For a complete list of hardware limits by region, see Skytap service limits, Regional.